 At its meeting today, the Board decided to leave the cash rate unchanged at 1.50 per cent.

-The Bank's central forecast for the Australian economy remains unchanged.
-GDP growth is expected to average a bit above 3 per cent in 2018 and 2019.
-This should see some further reduction in spare capacity.
-Business conditions are positive and non-mining business investment is continuing to increase.
-Higher levels of public infrastructure investment are also supporting the economy, as is growth in resource exports.
+The Bank's central forecast is for the Australian economy to grow faster in 2018 than it did in 2017.
+Business conditions are positive and non-mining business investment is increasing.
+Higher levels of public infrastructure investment are also supporting the economy.
+Further growth in exports is expected after temporary weakness at the end of 2017.
 One continuing source of uncertainty is the outlook for household consumption.
-Household income has been growing slowly and debt levels are high.
-The drought has led to difficult conditions in parts of the farm sector.
+Household incomes are growing slowly and debt levels are high.

 The low level of interest rates is continuing to support the Australian economy.
 Further progress in reducing unemployment and having inflation return to target is expected, although this progress is likely to be gradual.
 Taking account of the available information, the Board judged that holding the stance of monetary policy unchanged at this meeting would be consistent with sustainable growth in the economy and achieving the inflation target over time.

 Source: Market Updates